 Founded in 1194, Palitana was a princely state and was one of the major states in Saurashtra.
 In 1656, Shah Jahan's son Murad Baksh, the then Governor of Gujarat, granted the village of Palitana to the prominent Jain merchant Shantidas Jhaveri.
 During the British Raj, Palitana was a princely state in the Kathiawar Agency of the Bombay Presidency.
 The capital of the state was the Palitana town and was ruled by a Gohil Rajput, with the title of Thakore Sahib till India's independence.

 Meticulously carved in marble, the temples in Palitana are famous for their architectural beauty.
 Out of all the temples here, the temple dedicated to the first Tirthankara, Sri Adishwar, is the most famous one.
 The architectural motifs of this temple are notable.
-Other famous temples here are the Kumarpal, Chaumukh, Vimalshah and Sampriti Raja.
+Kumarpal temple, Chaumukh temple, Vimalshah temple, and Sampriti Raja temple are the other places to visit in Palitana.
 The ascent to the temples is by a flight of 3490 steps and generally takes about 2 hours.
 The panoramic views of the surrounding landscape, as well as religious activities, will provide you peace of mind.
 Besides being a pilgrimage center, Palitana is also known for the horse-breeding.

 Mahavir Jayanti, the birthday of Mahavira, is a notable festival celebrated at Palitana.
 A procession carrying images of the Tirthankara is made in huge decorated chariots, concurrently accompanied by religious ceremonies in the temples of Shatrunjaya hill.

 There are a plethora of Dharamsalas and hotels in Palitana.
-Most of the Dharamsalas are opened to entertain the needs and requirements of the Jain devotees basically.
-But there are some Dharamsala and hotels that are open to everyone irrespective of caste and creed.
+Most of the Dharamsalas are opened to entertain the needs and requirements of the Jain devotees.
+But there are some Dharamsalas and hotels that are open to everyone irrespective of caste and creed.
 Only vegetarian food is available here.

 The best time to visit Palitana is in winter between October and March when the climate is pleasant.
 Summer months are too hot in Palitana while the monsoons months have good temperature and weather but the hills at Palitana are closed for climbing.